JohannesAldal-Jobloop/JohannesAldal-Jobloop/README.md

 # Hello my name is Johannes Aldal and I love making stuff.
+I am a person from Norway that loves to make stuff.
+That be video games, programs, lego, 3D modeling or 3D printing.
+I became intresded in programming when I relised that the video games I played were created by someone and that meant that I could make them too.

 I have experience in C#, python, JavaScript, php, mysql, html and css.
 For more spesifics on my education and experiences see my [CV](https://github.com/JohannesAldal-Jobloop/JohannesAldal-Jobloop/blob/main/Johannes_Aldal_CV%20(1).pdf).